Directions to the Tori

 9:00am-2:00pm

 Visit our lively market that celebrates the rich cultural heritage of Finnish immigrants in the United States.
-Our Tori showcases traditional Finnish activities.
-Visitors can enjoy local artisans display handmade goods like knitwear and wooden items.
-The tori also often features live folk music, with a vibrant and festive atmosphere that honors Finnish customs and brings people together.
+Our tori showcases traditional Finnish and Nordic wares – and other New England items.
+Visitors can enjoy local and regional artisans display handmade goods like knitwear and wooden items.
+The tori also features live Nordic music by Bernie Nowak and Carolyn Sanford, with a vibrant and festive atmosphere that honors Finnish customs and creates community among us Finns and friends.

-Finns and Nature, Nature in Finns -Hanna Pylväinen
+Presentation: Finns and Nature, Nature in Finns - Hanna Pylväinen

 Dining Room